nikolac/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/events-and-messages-how-to-index.md

 ---
-title: Event and Listener How To Index
+title: Events and Messages How To Index
 review:
     comment: ''
     date: '2018-01-02'